 But even the wins could be painful.
 In 1976, Chacon earned a ten round decision over a Mexican club-fighter with 14 losses on his record named David Sotelo.
 Floored twice and nearly knocked out, Chacon was fortunate to exit the winner.
 In his dressing room afterwards, as the doctor worked to stitch up Bobby’s face, his high-school sweetheart and the mother of his children begged him through tears to retire.

-Valorie had helped get Chacon into boxing but now she couldn’t get him out and the guilt and the fear were taking their toll.
+Valorie had helped get Chacon into boxing but now she couldn’t get him out, and the guilt and the fear were taking their toll.
 By this time they had three children and she wanted the family to move to Hawaii for a fresh start.
 But Bobby had been a champion for a short while, had had a taste of what it was like to get to the top of that mountain.
 He needed to taste it again.

 In March of 1980, Chacon and the southpaw Limon locked up for a third time and, like their first two clashes, this was another vicious brawl.
 Restless and worried and wanting to avoid even thinking about the fight, Valorie decided to spend the evening with friends in a local bar but she hadn’t counted on the late-night TV newscast.
 “First the loser,” boomed the television and “Bazooka” Limon’s relatively unmarked face appeared.
 “And now, believe it or not, the winner!”
 And there was Bobby with cuts above both eyes and dark welts under.

 “I can’t take it anymore,” she told him that night.
 “Please, you have to stop.”

 But Bobby didn’t.
 And now neither did the arguments, the constant bickering and pleading, the promises and the bargaining.
 Chacon would say all the right things to placate Valorie, but then he’d be gone and in training for another match.
 He was in his mid-20s and for him, the die was cast: he was a fighter.
 He got another title shot, lost another tough battle, but felt more certain than ever he could do it, that if he just kept working and fighting, he would make it to the top again.